voltrb/volt-progress-bar/README.md

     <:progress-bar value="{_width}" total="100" />

-Value must equal a reactive value and total can either be a reactive value or a
+Value must be set to a reactive value and total can either be a reactive value or an integer.

 # Styling

-Override the progress and progress-bar classes to customize its style.
+Override the progress and progress-bar classes to customize the progress bar's style.

 ```css
   .progress{